openrewrite/rewrite-docs/authoring-recipes/types-of-recipes.md

 Want to use a UI to build declarative recipes rather than trying to figure out all the keys on your own and manually typing out the recipes?
 Check out the [Moderne recipe builder](https://app.moderne.io/recipes/builder).
 {% endhint %}

-## Refaster templates
+## Refaster template recipes

-Refaster templates are the "middle ground" of recipes.
+Refaster template recipes are the "middle ground" of recipes.
 They offer more functionality than [declarative recipes](#declarative-recipes), but not as much as [imperative recipes](#imperative-recipes).
 On the other hand, compared to an imperative recipe, they're much quicker to create and require much less knowledge to get started.

-Refaster templates can only be used to replace one expression with another – or one statement with another.
+Refaster template recipes can only be used to replace one expression with another – or one statement with another.
 Because of that, they're ideal for straightforward replacements such as converting `StringUtils.equals(..)` to `Objects.equals(..)`.
 These are more than just a string replacement, though; they offer compiler and type support.

+To make Refaster template recipes, you will create [Refaster templates](https://errorprone.info/docs/refaster) that will get automatically converted to Refaster template recipes when you build your repository.

+{% hint style="info" %}
+While these recipes support Refaster template syntax, OpenRewrite **does not** invoke Refaster or ErrorProne.
+Instead, we generate OpenRewrite recipes from those templates.
+{% endhint %}

-Refaster templates can also be used as a starting point for more complex recipe implementations.
-This is due to the fact that, when you define a refaster template, an imperative recipe is what is actually created behind the scenes.
+Refaster template recipes can also be used as a starting point for more complex recipe implementations.
+This is due to the fact that, when you define a Refaster template, an imperative recipe is what is actually created behind the scenes.
 You can find these imperative recipes in the `build` directory after you've built your repository.

 {% hint style="info" %}
-For more information on Refaster templates, check out the [Error Prone Refaster docs](https://errorprone.info/docs/refaster).
+If you want to learn more about Refaster, in general, check out the [Error Prone Refaster docs](https://errorprone.info/docs/refaster).
 Please note, though, that not all annotations available in those docs are available in Moderne.
 {% endhint %}

 A variety of refaster templates can be found in the [StringRules](https://github.com/openrewrite/rewrite-migrate-java/blob/v2.1.1/src/main/java/org/openrewrite/java/migrate/lang/StringRules.java#L23-L48) class in `rewrite-migrate-java`: